srtgthrhn/free-code-amp-Sign-in-Vyper-and-Python-Smart-Contracts-on-Blockchain-Full-Course-for-Beginners/README.md

 Spend at most 25 minutes on all of these prompts without the aide of AI.
 If you're unable to solve them after 25 minutes, stop, take a break, and then work with an AI or the discussions to help you solve them.
 Good luck!

+1. Deploy to ZKsync (era test node, sepolia, or tenderly ETH virtual network)
+2. Try to make a bigger merkle tree with 8 leaves!

 ## Section 5: Moccasin Upgrades

 💻 Code: [https://github.com/Cyfrin/mox-upgrades-cu](https://github.com/Cyfrin/mox-upgrades-cu)